jskjames/consumer-finance-risk-analytics/README.md

-# Consumer Finance Risk Intelligence
+# Consumer Finance Risk Analytics

 An end-to-end analytics project that turns public consumer complaint data into operational risk signals and an explainable response-outcome model.